-But, only 25,000 engineers take the PE exam every year according to NSPE in America.
-Using 2016 data, that’s only 22% of graduating engineers.
+But get this: NSPE says only 25,000 engineers take the PE exam each year in America.
+That’s a measly 22% of graduating engineers, based on 2016 data.

 “In order to safeguard life, health, property, and public welfare, no person shall practice civil, electrical, or mechanical engineering unless appropriately registered…”

 This is where things get tricky.
 Almost everything made affects the public in some way.
 Yet, most commercial products made in California don’t need a PE license.
 Loads of solo founders create gadgets for the public without one, making this a grey area.

 My two cents on protecting the engineer title

 As a licensed PE in California, I don’t think only PEs should be able to call themselves engineers.

 Engineering grads who practice should have the right to use the title, but with a catch that I’ll explain later.

 However, only those with PE licenses should get to use the professional engineer title.
 This ensures public safety and keeps liability issues at bay.
 Plus, it preserves the integrity of engineering by: